Report the use of knives and weapons

 Surrender a knife or offensive weapon

-Under the Offensive Weapons Act, it is unlawful to possess certain offensive weapons.
+Under the Offensive Weapons Act, it is illegal to possess certain offensive weapons.
 This includes, but is not limited to, rapid firing rifles and specific types of knives, such as flick knives and zombie knives.

 When surrendering a knife or offensive weapon:

-- make sure items are wrapped in something such as a towel and carried in a bag to prevent injury
+- make sure items are wrapped in something, such as a towel and carried in a bag to prevent injury

 - consider going in daylight and during office hours when sites are staffed